 So, if you’re craving that juicy, and crispy fried chicken from Cracker Barrel, you can easily make it yourself at home.
-This recipe is both simple and delicious.
+This recipe is both simple and delicious especially when you accompany it with side dishes for fried chicken such as green beans, wedges and my favorite, coleslaw.
 It is just as good as the original, and you won’t even have to leave your own house.

 We all know there’s nothing better than homemade, and that is exactly what you get out of Cracker Barrel fried chicken.
 Who doesn’t enjoy a nice meal at home with family?
 Personally, everything tastes the best when it comes from my own kitchen.